sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 **Improves Testing**

-Testing is a lot easier when you have a bridge pattern in your code base because you can focus on testing the abstraction layer seperately from tesing the implementation layer.
+Testing is a lot easier when you have a bridge pattern in your code base because you can focus on testing the abstraction layer separately from testing the implementation layer.
 This allows for easier and more targeted testing.

 **Improves Readability**

-The Bridge pattern creates a clear hiearchy in the code base.
+The Bridge pattern creates a clear hierarchy in the code base.
 Organzing the code base in this way helps in understanding the relationships between different parts of the system.

 ## 2.3.
 Example